eschafer/javascript-style-guide/README.md

 }
 ```

-Constructor functions—functions used with the `new` operator to create new objects— should be formatted in camel case but must begin with an uppercase letter.
+Constructor functions---functions used with the `new` operator to create new objects---should be formatted in camel case but must begin with an uppercase letter.
 Constructor function names should begin with a nonverb, because `new` is the action of creating an object instance.

 ```javascript
 // Good